How to Handle lazy Writers and Their Get-Rich-Quick Schemes.

 That's my question!

-And I am asking it of HP mainly, and of my fellow Hubbers as a point of contention.
+And I am asking it of my writer's site mainly, and of my fellow writers in general as a point of contention.

-When will there be a 'filter" implented to block these obviously unacceptable attempts to steal money from the rest of the Hub writing world.
+When will there be a 'filter" implemented to block these obviously unacceptable attempts to steal money from the rest of my writing world.

-That;s right, they are stealing my money from me as well as my fellow Hub writers, and it needs to be stopped.
+That's right, they are stealing my money from me as well as from my fellow writers, and it needs to be stopped.

 True, these tricksters are often a "new person", from somewhere around the world, and someone told about how to make some easy money.

-They were told how simple it was, all they had to do was get their fake, copied, poorly translated and often copied, articles onto the HubPage site.
+They were told how simple it was, all they had to do was get their fake, copied, poorly translated and often copied, articles onto one of the popular writer's sites.
 They just want you to "click" on their article so that they get credit for a "read".
 Easy money to them.